Polymer/polymer/PRIMER.md

 <a name="change-callbacks"></a>
 ## Property change callbacks (observers)

-Custom element properties may be observed for changes by specifying `observer` property in the `propertyConfig` for the property that gives the name of a funciton to call.
+Custom element properties may be observed for changes by specifying `observer` property in the `properties` for the property that gives the name of a funciton to call.
 When the property changes, the change handler will be called with the new and old values as arguments.

 Example: